pencilCool/pencilCool/README.md

 - Focusing on iOS
-- Well experienced in optimizing and transforming large app projects
+- Well experienced in optimizing and refactoring large iOS projects
 - A DSP and Audio Tech lover
 - Good at playing wind music